dibericky/tweetter/README.md

 cargo make setup-db
 ```

 Note: this command uses diesel-cli.
-If you have not yet install it, run:
+If you have not yet installed it, run:

 ```bash
 ./install.sh